kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

 logs or events for this purpose.
 -->

+Usage of DeviceTaintRules can be seen in the apiserver's `apiserver_resource_objects` metric with labels `group=resource.k8s.io` and `resource=devicetaintrules`.

+Usage of taints in ResourceSlices and tolerations in ResourceClaims can only be observed by inspecting objects.

 ###### How can someone using this feature know that it is working for their instance?

 <!--